 Fig. 3.
-(A) Calculated plots of PCO2 versus time, t, for dissolving a 6 m diameter hemisphere-shaped hypothetical cave in a limestone rock.
-The cave is fed by slowly flowing groundwater (1 m3/day) of different cooling ranges: ∆T of 65, 30 and 5 °C (see text).
-The plots show that a cave can be formed within 300 yr (dotted line) under favorable conditions, or in several tens of thousands of years for very mild conditions (dashed line).
-(B-D) Results from the AHD model for temperature, T, degree of undersaturation, θ, (see text for definition) and cave profile and aperture, h (the vertical distance in-between the curves) versus the radial distance from the inlet, r, at different times during cave development: (B) T shows a rapid cooling of the water, approaching a quasi-steady thermal state after a very short time of ~50 yr (see text); (C) θ increases sharply with distance (due to high cooling and advective rates), reaches a maximum and then decreases downstream because of the dissolution reaction; (D) the cave aperture (h) develops substantially with time and lateral extent, r (grayscale).
+(A) Calculated plots of PCO2 versus time t for dissolving a 6-m-diameter hemisphere-shaped hypothetical cave in a limestone rock.
+The cave is fed by slowly flowing groundwater (1 m3/day) of different cooling ranges: ∆T = 65, 30, and 5 °C (see text).
+The plots show that a cave can form within 300 yr (dotted line) under favorable conditions, or in several tens of thousands of years for very mild conditions (dashed line).
+(B)–(D) Results from the AHD model for temperature T, degree of undersaturation θ (see text for definition), and cave profile and aperture h (the vertical distance between the curves) versus the radial distance r from the inlet at different times during cave development.
+(B) T shows a rapid cooling of the water, approaching a quasi-steady thermal state after about 50 yr (see text).
+(C) θ increases sharply with distance (due to high cooling and advective rates), reaches a maximum, and then decreases downstream because of the dissolution reaction.
+(D) the cave aperture h develops substantially with time and lateral extent r (grayscale).
 In accordance with θ, a pronounced maximum appears in h a few meters from the inlet.

 Cave Formation by Cooling and Localized Dissolution.
 The results obtained by solving Eqs.
-1–7 (Materials and Methods) in the setting described in Fig. 2 show that during the radial flow within the horizon the geothermal groundwater cools relatively quickly (from 60 °C at the inlet to 25 °C at a distance r ≈ 10 m; Fig. 3B).
+1–7 (Materials and Methods) in the setting described in Fig. 2 show that, during the radial flow within the horizon, the geothermal groundwater cools relatively quickly (from 60 °C at the inlet to 25 °C at r ≈ 10 m; Fig. 3B).
 The rapid cooling is promoted by the radial discharge from a localized low-discharge source, which allows the fluid to reach a quasi-steady thermal state after about 50 yr.
-The fluid is hot and saturated with respect to calcite at the inlet, c = cs(Tin), but as it moves away from the inlet, the undersaturation, θ, first increases with r and then – after several meters reaches a maximum and decreases (Fig. 3C; here, θ = [cs(T(r)) − c(r)]/∆cs0 where ∆cs0 = cs(T0) − cs(Tin), and T0 is the initial temperature).
-Undersaturation along the flow path is controlled by the interplay between 3 variables: (I) dissolution that reduces undersaturation; (II) progressive cooling that increases undersaturation; and (III) advection that transports reaction products (i.e., calcium ions) outward and helps in maintaining undersaturation.
-Here, the effect of fluid velocity and advection decays with distance, as 1/r.
+The fluid is hot and saturated with respect to the calcite at the inlet, c = cs(Tin), but the undersaturation θ first increases with r as the fluid moves away from the inlet, and then, after several meters, reaches a maximum and decreases thereafter (Fig. 3C; here, θ = [cs(T(r)) − c(r)]/∆cs0, where ∆cs0 = cs(T0) − cs(Tin), and T0 is the initial temperature).
+Undersaturation along the flow path is controlled by the interplay between three variables: (I) dissolution that reduces undersaturation, (II) progressive cooling that increases undersaturation, and (III) advection that transports reaction products (i.e., calcium ions) outward and helps maintain undersaturation.
+Here, the effect of fluid velocity and advection decays with distance as 1/r.

 The high advection and cooling rates near the inlet cause a buildup of undersaturation.
 Further downstream, cooling and advection rates are much lower, and undersaturation decreases due to the dissolution reaction.
-Accordingly, the cave profile develops a pronounced maximum several meters from the inlet point (Fig. 3D).
-Over time, the widening cave aperture, h (the vertical distance in-between the lines, gray regions in Fig 3D) cause a reduced diffusion rate.
-Since the reaction is transport limited (Eq.
-5) this reduces the dissolution rate, which in turn, leads to the increase in undersaturation.
+Accordingly, the cave profile develops a pronounced maximum several meters from the inlet (Fig. 3D).
+Over time, the widening cave aperture h (the vertical distance between the lines, see the gray regions in Fig 3D) reduces the diffusion rate.
+Given that the reaction is transport limited [see Eq.
+(5) below], this reduces the dissolution rate, which in turn increases the undersaturation.